WavefrontEngUB/phase-retriever/README.md

 Two rectangles will be overlaid on the total irradiance image.
 The green one shows the region of interest (ROI) where all calculation are done, and the red one shows the region where the auxiliar beam is located.
-You can fine adjust the main beam ROI and the axiliar beam ROI by modifying the paramenters on the config panel.
-Also, you can swap the ROIs by clicking on the **`Swap beams`** button.
-Alternativelly, you can set the Auxiliar size to 0 to remove the auxiliar beam's ROI.
-(More details about the auxiliar beam can be found in ...)
+You can fine adjust the main and auxiliar beam ROIs by modifying the paramenters on the config panel.
+Also, you can swap that ROIs just by clicking on the **`Swap beams`** button.
+Alternatively, you can remove the auxiliar beam's ROI just by setting the Auxiliar size to 0.
+(More details about why auxiliar beam interesting for, in the data section above or in the paper [missing cite])

-Polarimetric images can be missaligned due to the analizers rotation or any other reason.
+Polarimetric images can be missaligned due to the analyzers rotation or any other reason.
 To correct this, click on **`Align images`**.
+The program will find the cross correlation between every polarimetric image with the experimental total irradiance image.
-This option is only available if the experimental total irradiance images are included in the dataset.
+Therefore, this option is only available if the experimental total irradiance images are included in the dataset.

-Click on **`Calculate bandwidth`** to find the appropriated bandwidth, if not manually set before.
+Click on **`Calculate/Check bandwidth`** to find the appropriated bandwidth, if not manually set before, and to check if that bandwidth is correct.
 Then, the `Spectrum` tab is created and actived now, where the bandwidth is overlaid in yellow on the spectrum image.